Categorizing your transactions with GL codes

 Automated categorization

-Now on the Accounting and Transaction pages, you will see accounting GL code columns pre-filled for you with a category suggested by Mercury -- it will be indicated with a sparkle icon.
-This suggested category is a prediction based on your previous categorization behavior and will improve over time, as you interact with the feature.
+Customers with enriched categorization enabled will see accounting GL code columns pre-filled with a category suggested by Mercury — it will be indicated with a sparkle icon.
+This suggested GL code is a prediction based on your previous categorization behavior and will improve over time, as you interact with the feature.

 You can always override the suggested GL code by clicking on the dropdown and selecting a new input.
 To accept the suggestion, simply select transaction(s) to “Mark as Ready” and then sync to your accounting tool.

-Mapping rules can be created for the following attributes:
+Categorization rules can be created for the following attributes, listing in order of priority:

-- Mercury category - the vendor type that we detect automatically
+5. Merchant type - the vendor type that detect automatically

-Mapping rules are applied hierarchically based on how precise the attribute is, with custom “Category” rules taking precedence over “Merchant” rules and “Merchant” rules taking precedence over “Mercury category” rules.
+Categorization rules are applied hierarchically based on how precise the attribute is, with custom “Category” rules taking precedence over “Merchant” rules, which take precedence over team member, etc. - going top to bottom in hierarchy from the list above.

 Adding or editing categories as a non-admin or bookkeeper